-- 1. Demonstrate improvement in their overall writing abilities. - Demonstrate a clear understanding and extensive practice of the "writing process." - 3.
-Utilize word processing applications to facilitate the writing process.
+- 1. Demonstrate an improvement in their overall writing abilities. - 2.
+Submit prewriting drafts, outlines, rough drafts, revisions, and final drafts as evidence of using the writing process. - 3.
+Utilize a word processing program to facilitate writing.

 EN110 FRESHMAN COMPOSITION (3)